 We went hiking in the park afterwards.

-We stayed in an AirBnb in Burnaby and ate at a pho place nearby.
+We stayed in an Airbnb in Burnaby and ate at a pho place nearby.
 It had good reviews, but it tasted like any regular pho place you would find in the GTA.
-On another note, AirBnbs aren’t as sketchy as I thought they were (as Shahrzad has probably told me 100 times).
+On another note, Airbnbs aren’t as sketchy as I thought they were, and I definitely will use it again in the future for travel.

 We spent the day sightseeing in North Vancouver.